Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 A **signature** _proves_ that the signer had knowledge of the secret, without revealing the secret itself.

-The signature cannot be used to create other signatures.
+The signature cannot be used to create other signatures (unforgeability).

 Notes: